mykolaharmash/hyntax/README.md

   Optional.

-  Signal that current input chunk is the last one.
-Used for creating of the last token which does not have explicit ending.
-For example when input is interrupted in the middle of a tag content without reaching closing tag.
+  A signal that current input chunk is the last one.
+Used for creating of the last token which does not have an explicit ending.
+For example when the input is interrupted in the middle of a tag content without reaching closing tag.

   Default value — ```true```